victorjonsson/remote-tail/README.md

 # remote-tail

-Server and client used for sharing log files over TCP.
+Server and client used for sharing of log files over TCP.
 Simple setup on the server and just as easy as `tail -f` on the clients.

 ##### Dependencies